How to Manage Bedwetting: Multiple Bedwetters

-Glynda has two out of three children who wet the bed.
-"Both my dad and brother were bedwetters when they were growing up," says Glynda.
-Karla Giramonti, a nurse practitioner in the Division of Urology at the Albany Medical Center in New York, says she is not surprised that more than one of the Glynda's children experiences nighttime wetting.
-"I tell parents that if one child wets the bed, chances are the other children will experience the same problem," she says.
+Karla Giramonti, a nurse practitioner in the Division of Urology at the Albany Medical Center in New York, says she is not surprised when a parent tells her that more than one of their kids experiences nighttime wetting.
+“I tell parents that if one child wets the bed, chances are the other children will experience the same problem,” she says.

-However, if you have some children who wet the bed and some who do not, it can be difficult for kids to understand.
-Glynda says she has trouble trying to explain to her children why two out of three wet the bed.
-"There tends to be a ‘Why us, not him?' mentality," she says.
+However, if you have some children who wet the bed and some who don’t, it can be difficult for kids to understand.
+Glynda, a mom who had two out of three children wet the bed, says she had trouble trying to explain to her children why it didn’t happen to them all.
+“There tends to be a ‘Why us, not him?’ mentality,” she says.